JulianAdarme/Data-Analysis-Portfolio/README.md

 # Forensic Project
 ## Description:

 This first dashboard presents a detailed visualization of violent deaths in Colombia during the first quarter of 2024, organized by city and manner of death.
-The raw data was retrieved from an official government platform [LinkForense], which initially provided a useful baseline for analysis.
+The raw data was retrieved from an official government platform [https://www.medicinalegal.gov.co/cifras-estadisticas/boletines-estadisticos-mensuales], which initially provided a useful baseline for analysis.
 However, to achieve the insights shown here, extensive data cleaning and restructuring were required using both Excel and Power Query within Power BI.

 The project involved refining city-level monthly records, building calculated columns, and applying logic-based transformations to create a coherent, time-aware structure.
 Key analytics like month-over-month percentage variations were made possible through DAX formulation, which enabled dynamic calculations and visual summaries such as line charts, donut visuals, and conditional color formatting.